 Here’s an example where a California homeowner tried unsuccessfully to invoke the Castle Doctrine:

 During an argument, a handyman stepped onto a large front porch with a raised hammer.
 The homeowner shot him in the leg from inside the house.
-The judge ruled it was not a “Castle Doctrine” case because stepping onto the porch was not an entry into the residence, and a reasonable person would expect people to come onto the unenclosed front porch.
+The judge ruled it was not a “Castle Doctrine” case because stepping onto the porch – while real property – was not an entry into the residence, and a reasonable person would expect people to come onto the unenclosed front porch.
 See People v.
 Brown (1992) 6 Cal.
 App.
 4th 1489.

-No. Although the Castle doctrine under PC section 198.5 applies only inside a person's home, there are additional self-defense principles that apply in and out of the residence.
+No. Although the Castle doctrine under Calfornia Penal Code 198.5 PC applies only inside a person’s home, there are additional self-defense principles that apply in and out of the residence.

 A person is not required to retreat in California.
 He or she is entitled to stand his (her) ground and defend with force if reasonably necessary, or even to pursue an assailant until the danger of death or bodily injury has passed.

-Under California jury instructions 505 and 506, an accused is not guilty of using deadly force if he or she was defending themselves or another person.
+Under California jury instructions CALCRIM 505 and CALCRIM 506, an accused is not guilty of using deadly force if he or she was defending themselves or another person against violent crimes.
 This applies both inside and outside the residence.
 The actions would be justified, and therefore not unlawful, if:

 The imminent danger must be immediate and present.
 An imminent danger is one that must be instantly dealt with.